 The "third" so-called five-year performance review of Victoria's RFAs is a prelude to making them permanent.
 Make a submission before COB on Monday 29 January whether you're in Victoria or elsewhere.

 The message is simple - no more RFAs.

-The fate of some of Australia's most loved forests and iconic wildlife will be decided in 2019.
+The fate of some of Australia's most loved forests and iconic wildlife will be decided in coming months.
 Will native forest logging continue to be exempt from federal threatened species laws under the 'One Stop Chop' RFA regime?
 Or, for the first time in 20 years, will logging have to comply with Australia's environment laws like every other industry?